All About the Pet Microchip: Is it Worth It?

-A microchip is small (about the size of a grain of rice), compact and easily inserted under the skin.
-When a microchip scanner is used to scan a dog or cat with a microchip, a unique number will come up which identifies your pet and ultimately you.
+The pet microchip is a small device that is implanted in your pet and, when scanned, identifies a unique code that’s specifically created for your furry friend.
+It’s microscopic in size (roughly the size of a grain of rice), compact, and easily inserted under the skin.
+When a microchip scanner is used to search for a dog or cat with a microchip, a unique number comes up that specifically identifies the pet and its owner.

 How Much Does a Pet Microchip Cost?